-Many academic institutions that support open access store their researchers’ publications in online repositories that are freely accessible worldwide and easy to find online.
+Many academic institutions that support open access archive their researchers’ publications in online repositories that are freely accessible worldwide and easy to find online.
 The publication of academic information in these online databases is called the ‘green road’ to open access; another term is self-archiving.
 All Dutch universities, most of the Universities of Applied Sciences, and other research institutes have their own repository and these are linked in a national network.

-If you wish to have you publication included in your institution’s repository, get in touch with the contact person at your university.
+If you wish to have your publication included in your institutional repository, get in touch with the contact person at your university.
 A list of contact persons can be found here.
 For HBO Knowledge Base there is more information on the website.

 Many publishers allow self-archiving.
-Authors are permitted to make their publications available in their institution’s repository.
-Sometimes a publication is made immediately available online in the repository, while at other times an embargo period has to be observed.
+Authors are permitted to make their publications available in their institutional repository.
+Sometimes a publication is made available immediately in the repository, while for some pubilcations an embargo period has to be met.
 Some publishers do not allow you to make your publication available through a repository.
-It may be possible for you to negotiate with your publisher and reach an individual agreement.
-The policy of your university or department also plays a role here.
-The general recommendation is that you proceed carefully with regard to copyright and to find out all you can in advance.
-This website will tell you what your publisher permits.
+However it may be possible for you to negotiate with your publisher and come to an individual agreement.
+The policy of your university or department also plays an important role here.
+The general recommendation is that you proceed carefully with regard to copyright and to inform yourself about these issues in advance.
+This website will tell you what the publishers' policies for self-srchiving are.

 As of 1 July 2015 the Dutch Copyright Act sets out the legal parameters of academic authors making their research results available worldwide in open access.
 Academic articles resulting from research that is wholly or partly publicly funded may be placed in open access by the author after a reasonable period of time.
 The author may not surrender this right if the agreement with the publisher is subject to Dutch law.
 The acts of exploitation must take place mainly or entirely in the Netherlands.